sarahsofea/UTM-Gatherly/README.md

   <tr>
     <th>CalendarController.php
-      <th> Updated fetches and formats events from the database for FullCalendar's interface
+      <th> Updated fetches and formats events from the database for FullCalendar's interface, link to user id
       <th><a href="iteration 1/Personalized Calendar (Farah Hazirah)/controllers/CalendarController.php">Click here</a>
   </tr>